 Having any pet can affect and reduce depression in teenagers.
 Also, if you include your pet in the fun family activities, your teen will start feeling closer to the ball of love.

 Teens aren’t very keen on showing affection.
-How many times have you asked your child to hug you, and they either did it reluctantly, or they just passed you by?
+How often have you asked your child to hug you, and they either did it reluctantly or just passed you by?

-However, when a furry friend demands attention, it is impossible to ignore it.
+However, it is impossible to ignore it when a furry friend demands attention.
 The touch of the wet nose of a little pup wanting to be cuddled will melt anyone’s heart.

 Having a pet to hug and play with will increase the sense of affection in teenagers, especially if they are not receiving much love from people.